-Wedding photography has the honour of capturing one of the most important days in someone’s life.
-Wedding photographers tend to specialize in that craft exclusively because of how much time, dedication, and skill wedding photography requires.
-But there are universal tips and tricks to make stepping into this romantic endeavour much easier.
+Wedding photography has the honor of capturing one of the most important days in someone’s life.
+Wedding photographers specialize in that craft exclusively because of how much time, dedication, and skill wedding photography requires.
+But there are universal tips and tricks to make stepping into this romantic endeavor much easier.

 Here is our list of 40 tips for wedding photographers, divided by topic!